Injury Prevention

 the core without a direct focus or training routine.

-A Prehab program should be constantly updated to match the
+A Prehab program should be continuously updated to match the

 exercise or a complex sequence of movements designed for dynamic stabilization